LLNL/Silo/docs/intro.md

 : A set of material species.
   This object contains the names of the material species in the set.

-PHZonelist
-: An extension of a zonelist to support arbitrary polyhedra.
-  In a PHZonelist, elements are enumerated in terms of their faces and the faces are enumerated in terms of their nodes.

-Facelist
-: Face-oriented connectivity information for a UCD mesh.
-  This object contains a sequential list of nodes which identifies the *external* faces of a mesh, and arrays which describe the shape(s) of the faces in the mesh.
-  It may optionally include arrays which provide type information for each face.

 Curve
 : X versus Y data.
   This object must contain at least the domain and range values, along with the number of points in the curve.